eduMRIsim/eduMRIsim_v0/README.md

 ## Step 2: Navigate to the repository directory

-Once you have cloned or downloaded the repository, navigate to the directory where the repository is located using the `cd` (change directory) command in your command prompt/terminal.
+Once you have cloned or downloaded the repository, navigate into the eduMRIsim_v0 folder using the `cd` (change directory) command in your command prompt/terminal.
     ```
-    cd path/to/repository
+    cd eduMRIsim_v0
     ```

 ## Step 3: Create and activate a virtual environment (optional but recommended):